joemoose/dungeoneers.d20/docs/equipment.md

 Constraints are detrimental conditions your character endures, such as *Wounded* or *Frightened*.
 Constraints can result from injuries in combat, failed attribute saves, baleful spells, or events in the narrative.

 Each constraint must be placed in an **inventory slot**.
 You can have multiple copies of the same constraint.

+If you are forced to add a constraint to your inventory but have no free space, you must drop an item from your inventory.

 Some constraints have additional adverse effects besides taking up inventory slots.
 These effects apply as long as the constraint remains in your inventory.